Duchy of Pomerania: Foundation of towns

 Nearly all towns in modern Pomerania date back to the Ostsiedlung.
-In Slavic times, there have been town-like settlements already in Demmin, Wolgast, Usedom, Wollin, Stettin, Kolberg, Pyritz and Stargard, although many of the coastal settlements declined during the 12th century warfare.
+In Slavic times, there have been town-like settlements already in Demmin, Wolgast, Usedom, Wolin, Szczecin, Kołobrzeg, Pyrzyce and Stargard, although many of the coastal settlements declined during the 12th century warfare.
 Yet these settlements were not continued by the German towns, which were founded on previously unsettled soil.
 Although some towns had a Slavic settlement, sometimes attached to a burgh, as precursor, the name of which would be adopted for the German town, the new town was usually founded on empty space in the settlements neighborhood.
 The distance could be some kilometers as in the case of Kolberg.
 Exceptions are Wollin and probably Cammin, which were built on the spot of former, yet decayed settlements, and Stettin, where two German settlements were set up close to the Slavic burgh and settlement, all of which were included in the later town.
 In many cases, the name of the neighboring Slavic settlement would be used for the new town.

 The towns were built on behalf of the Pomeranian dukes or ecclesial bodies like monasteries and orders.
-Most prominent on this issue was Barnim I of Pomerania-Stettin, who since was entitled "the towns' founder".
+Most prominent on this issue was Barnim I of Pomerania-Stettin (Szczecin), who since was entitled "the towns' founder".
 The towns build on his behalf were granted Magdeburg Law and settled predominantly by people from the western Margraviate of Brandenburg, while the towns founded in the North (most on behalf of the Rugian princes and Wartislaw III of Pomerania-Demmin were granted Lübeck Law and were settled predominantly by people from Lower Saxony.
 The first towns were Stralsund (Principality of Rügen, 1234), Prenzlau (Uckermark, then Pomerania-Stettin, 1234), Bahn (Knights Templar, about 1234), and Stettin (1237–43), Gartz (Oder) (Pomerania-Stettin, 1240), and Loitz (by Detlev of Gadebusch, 1242).
 Other towns built in the 1240s were Demmin, Greifswald (by Eldena Abbey), Altentreptow.